ssbc/ssb-buttwoo-spec/README.md

 Buttwoo uses [bipf] for encoding since its a good foundation for an append-only-log system (write once, many reads).
-It uses [ssb-bfe] for binary encodings of feed and messages.
+It uses [ssb-bfe] for binary encodings of feed IDs and message IDs.

 ## Format

+A buttwoo message consists of a bipf-encoded array of 3 fields:

+- `metadata`
+- `signature`
+- `content`

-A buttwoo message consists of 8 fields encoded as an array and a signature.
-The message key is the hash of the encoded values concatenated with the raw signature bytes.
+The message ID is the BFE encoding of the [blake3] hash of the concatenation of `metadata` bytes with `signature` bytes.

-### Value
+### Metadata

-A bipf encoded value is an array of:

- - [ssb-bfe] encoded ed25519 author
+The `metadata` field is a bipf-encoded array with 8 fields:

+ - `author`: [ssb-bfe]-encoded buttwoo feed ID, an ed25519 public key
- - [ssb-bfe] encoded parent message id used for subfeeds.
+ - `parent`: [ssb-bfe]-encoded buttwoo message ID used for subfeeds.
    For the top feed this must be BFE nil.
- - sequence number of the message in the feed
+ - `sequence`: number for this message in the feed
- - the timestamp of the message
+ - `timestamp`: integer representing the UNIX epoch timestamp of message creation
- - [ssb-bfe] encoded previous message id.
+ - `previous`: [ssb-bfe]-encoded message ID for the previous message in the feed.
 For the first message this must be BFE nil.
- - a byte with extensible tag information (`0x00` means standard message, `0x01` means subfeed, `0x02` means end-of-feed).
+ - `tag`: a byte with extensible tag information (the value `0x00` means a standard message, `0x01` means subfeed, `0x02` means end-of-feed).
+One can use other tags to mean something else.
+This could be used to carry for example files as content.
- - the length of the content in bytes
+ - `contentLength`: the length of the bipf-encoded `content` in bytes
- - hash of content encoded as `0x00` concatenated with the [blake3] hash bytes
+ - `hash`: concatenation of `0x00` with the [blake3] hash of the bipf-encoded `content` bytes

+### Signature

+The `signature` uses the same HMAC signing capability (`sodium.crypto_auth`) and `sodium.crypto_sign_detached` as in the classic SSB format (ed25519).

 It is important to note that one author can have multiple feeds, each feed defined as author + parent. `sequence` and `previous` relates to the feed.
 Also note that unless parent is used, this behaves exactly like an ordinary classic SSB feed.

+### Content

+The `content` is a free form field.
+When unencrypted, it SHOULD be a bipf-encoded object.
+If encrypted, `content` MUST be an [ssb-bfe encrypted data format].

 ## Subfeeds